524D/mzrecal/README.md

      cyclosiloxane11 (814.206705)
      cyclosiloxane12 (888.225496)

-EXECUTION STAGES:
-    Recalibration consists of 2 stages.
-By default they are executed consequtively, but it is also possible to execute them seperately by specifying the -stage flag:
-    1) Computation of recalibration coefficients.
-The coefficients are stored in a JSON file.
-        This stage reads an mzML file and mzID file, matches measured peaks to computed m/z values and computes recalibration coefficients using a method that is useful for the instrument type.
-The instrument type (and other relevant values) are determined from the CV terms in the input files.
-    2) Creating a recalibrated version of the MS file.
-        This stage reads the mzML file and JSON file with recalibration values, computes recalibrated m/z values for all peaks in spectra for which a valid recalibration was found, and writes a recalibrated mzML file.

 ENVIRONMENT VARIABLES:
     When environment variable MZRECAL_DEBUG=1, extra information is added to the JSON file that can help checking the performance of mzrecal.

 USAGE EXAMPLES:
   mzrecal yeast.mzML